 How To Find Investors For Real Estate Projects?
+(Get them to invest)

-Real Estate is a high ticket business and not every individual investor has enough appetite to feed this blue whale.
+Real Estate is a high ticket business and not every individual investor has enough provisions to feed this blue whale.
 In one of our private Facebook communities, there is one such investor who aspires to develop her small owned commercial lot of land.
 But she lacks the capital and is now on the road to find investors for her real estate project.